Introduction

 In this design, a Multiplier IP core is used to multiply the frequency deviation Δf by the normalized message signal generated by the DDS.
 This operation scales the message signal so that its amplitude produces the desired frequency deviation in the FM modulator.

-To represent a 50 Hz frequency deviation in a DDS-based FM modulator, the deviation must be converted into a phase increment value that matches the DDS phase accumulator resolution.
+To represent a 75 KHz frequency deviation in a DDS-based FM modulator, the deviation must be converted into a phase increment value that matches the DDS phase accumulator resolution.

-For a DDS with a 29-bit phase accumulator and a sampling frequency of 200 MHz, the frequency resolution is:
+For a DDS with a 31-bit phase accumulator and a sampling frequency of 200 MHz, the frequency resolution is:

-To achieve a 50 Hz peak frequency deviation, the required DDS phase increment deviation is:
+To achieve a 75 KHz peak frequency deviation, the required DDS phase increment deviation is calculated with the equation below:

-Adding the Carrier Frequency (100 Hz) to the Product of the Message Signal and Frequency Deviation
+After multiplying the vakue of the frequency deviation with the normalized message signal, the result is added to the value respresenting the Carrier Frequency (10.7 MHz) to the Product of the Message Signal and Frequency Deviation

-The carrier frequency used in this demonstration is 100Hz.
-Using the equation below we computed that the phase increment value for DDS needs to be: 268 ; for a sampling frequency of 200MHz and phase width of 29 bits.
+Using the equation below we computed that the phase increment value for DDS needs to be: 114,890,375 ; for a sampling frequency of 200MHz and phase width of 31 bits.

 VHDL Top Level Code